ermo/privateer_wcu/README.md

 ==================================

   Privateer: Wing Commander Universe (Priv:WCU) is a mod for the Open Source VegaStrike game.
-It is patterned on the 1994 Privateer game set in Chris Robert's Wing Commander universe.
+It is patterned after the 1994 Privateer game set in Chris Robert's Wing Commander universe.

   While Priv:WCU aims to include a faithful representation of the